Mary Ellen Best: Later life

 In 1840 Best married Johann Anton Phillip Sarg, a schoolteacher who would have had access to considerably fewer funds than Best.
 Best's mother was a part of the Norcliffe family, who owned the Langton Hall estate.
 This meant that on her father's death she inherited a substantial fortune.
 It has been suggested that her inherited wealth was the reason Best withdrew from her artistic career in the 1850s.

-During their marriage, the couple had three children, who she occasionally painted, namely Francis Charles Anton Sarg (21 Dec 1840 - 31 Dec 1921), Caroline Elisabeth Sarg (later Scriba, 18 Jan 1842-d.?) and James Frederick Sarg (16 Aug 1843 - 1917).
+During their marriage, the couple had three children, who she occasionally painted, namely Francis Charles Anton Sarg (21 December 1840 – 31 December 1921), Caroline Elisabeth Sarg (later Scriba, born 18 January 1842) and James Frederick Sarg (16 August 1843 – 1917).

 Her two sons, sometimes referred to as Frank (or Franz) and Frederick (or Fred) both moved to Guatemala in later life, and eventually became involved in export business based from Coban as Sarg Hrnos (i.e. Sarg Brothers), especially of Coffee.
 The eldest brother later became diplomatic consul representing Germany in Guatemala whereafter his son Anthony Frederick Sarg moved to the United States and became famous as a puppeteer and illustrator known as Tony Sarg.

 Best died in 1891 in Darmstadt.

 Artworks

-Contrary to the common practice of her day, Mary Ellen Best was interested in portraying domestic life in her paintings, including families at tables, kitchens, and domestic workers.
+Contrary to the common practice of her day, Mary Ellen Best was interested in portraying domestic life in her paintings, including families at tables, kitchens and domestic workers.
 She painted a number of water-colour images of her home in Castlegate, York, including interior portraits of the drawing room, dining room (painted in 1838), and one of herself working in her painting room.
 She also painted other houses including the drawing room of Naburn Hall, which was then home to George Palmes.
-After marrying Johan Anton and moving to Nuremberg, Frankfurt, Worms, and Darmstadt, she continued to paint the houses they lived in.
+After marrying Johan Anton and moving to Nuremberg, Frankfurt, Worms and Darmstadt, she continued to paint the houses they lived in.

 Between 1828 and 1840, two-thirds of Best's portraits were commissioned by women.
 Caroline Davidson, who wrote a biography of Best, calculated that she produced more than 1,500 paintings in total.

 Some of Best's drawings were handed down to her great-granddaughter, and 47 were sold in January 1983 in New York City, though York Art Gallery obtained three of them.
-Others were sold by her great-grand-nephew a year later.
+Others were sold by her great-grandnephew a year later.
 The paintings are of historical interest as a record of Yorkshire and European life in the 1830s and 1840s.